UltiRequiem/yamlfmt/readme.md

   cat a.yaml | yamlfmt > b.yaml
   ```

-- To format every file in your current directory and subdirectorys:
+- To format every file in your current directory and subdirectories:

   - Using `find`: